anhaidgroup/active_matcher/examples/Single-Machine-Example.md

 python3 am_local_example.py
 ```

-### Additional Notes
+### Additional Discussion

 As labeling occurs in seed selection and active learning, ActiveMatcher saves labeled examples.
-This way, if a user is unable to complete labeling in one sitting for any reason, ActiveMatcher can load in the examples that have already been labeled.
-As a default, labeled examples are written to a file called ‘active-matcher-training-data.parquet’ in the directory where the Python file for the matching program lives.
+This way, if a user is unable to complete labeling in one sitting for any reasons, ActiveMatcher can load in the examples that have already been labeled.
+(When ActiveMatcher runs, it will check if the ***Revise this part***

+By default, the labeled examples are written to a file called ‘active-matcher-training-data.parquet’ in the directory where the Python file for the matching program lives.
 In our example, this would mean ‘active-matcher-training-data.parquet’ will live within the ‘dblp_acm’ folder.

-If you desire, you can change where the training data is saved and loaded from.
+You can change where the training data is saved and loaded from.
 To do so, pass in an argument called ‘parquet_file_path’ to the select_seeds function and the call to active learning.
-For example, to use the file name ‘labeled-data.parquet’ instead of ‘active-matcher-training-data.parquet’, the call to select_seeds would be:
+For example, to use the file ‘labeled-data.parquet’ instead of ‘active-matcher-training-data.parquet’, the call to select_seeds would be:
 ```
 seeds = select_seeds(fvs, 50, labeler, 'score', parquet_file_path='labeled-data.parquet')
 ```